 Program admits one class each year during the spring term.
-Procedure For Application: 1.
-Submit completed program application form and required materials by December 1 to the Allied Health Services Division located in the Alfred M. Philips Building, room MP458, 909 South Boston, Tulsa, OK 74119.
-2. All prospective Physical Therapist Assistant Program students must complete an application for enrollment to the College, submit their high school transcripts, ACT scores and previous college transcripts to the Metro Campus Registrar at 909 South Boston, Tulsa, OK74119.
+Procedure For Application:

+- 1. Submit completed program application form and required materials by December 1 to the Allied Health Services Division located in the Alfred M. Philips Building, room MP458, 909 South Boston, Tulsa.
+OK 74119.

+- 2. All prospective Physical Therapist Assistant Program students must complete an application for enrollment to the College, submit their high school transcripts, ACT scores and previous college transcripts to the Metro Campus Registrar at 909 South Boston, Tulsa, OK74119.
 Incomplete submissions will not be considered for admission into the Physical Therapist Assistant program.

-Acceptance to Tulsa Community College does not guarantee admission to the Physical Therapist Assistant Program.
-Eligible applicants to be interviewed for consideration for admission into the Physical Therapist Assistant Program will be notified by mail.
-All interviewed applicants will be notified by mail regarding their selection status.
-5. In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
+- 3. Acceptance to Tulsa Community College does not guarantee admission to the Physical Therapist Assistant Program.

+- 4. Eligible applicants to be interviewed for consideration for admission into the Physical Therapist Assistant Program will be notified by mail.
+All interviewed applicants will be notified regarding their selection status.

+- 5. In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
 Potential students need to be aware that drug testing and clearance is a requirement for participation in all clinical components.

-General Education Requirements Credit Hours: 19 Biology 4 hours o\\BIOL 1314 Human Anatomy and Physiology English 6 hours \ENGL 1113 Composition I and select 3 credit hours from the following: \ENGL 1213 Composition II \ENGL 2333 Technical / Professional Writing Psychology 3 hours PSYC 1113 Introduction to Psychology Social Science 6 hours POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present Specialized Course Requirements Credit Hours: 49 Allied Health 3 hours oALDH 1323 Medical Terminology Physical Therapist Assistant 46 hours o\PHTA 1203 Anatomy and Physiology for PTAs o\PHTA 1242 Human Growth and Development o\PHTA 1303 Introduction to Physical Therapy o\PHTA 1232 Clinical Practice I o\PHTA 1363 Kinesiology for PTA's o\PHTA 1383 Pathophysiology for PTAs o\PHTA 1392 Clinical Procedures I o\PHTA 2113 Rehabilitation o\PHTA 2343 Clinical Procedures II o\PHTA 2373 Therapeutic Exercise I o\PHTA 2383 Therapeutic Exercise II o\PHTA 2432 Clinical Practice II o\PHTA 2442 Psychosocial Aspects of Physical Therapy o\PHTA 2486 Clinical Practice III o\PHTA 2543 Neuroscience o\PHTA 2522 Special Studies in Clinical Practice o\PHTA 2551 Pharmacology for PTAs Total Credit Hours: 68 \Course has prerequisite (See course description section of catalog). \\Student may substitute BIOL 2154 and BIOL 2134 for BIOL 1314. •Course must be completed with a "C" or above.
+General Education Requirements Credit Hours: 19 Biology 4 hours

+oBIOL 1314 Human Anatomy and Physiology

+English 6 hours

+ENGL 1113 Composition I

+and select 3 credit hours from the following:

+ENGL 1213 Composition II

+ENGL 2333 Technical / Professional Writing

+Psychology 3 hours

+PSYC 1113 Introduction to Psychology

+Social Science 6 hours

+POLS 1113 American Federal Government

+and select one course from the following:

+HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

+Specialized Course Requirements Credit Hours: 49

+Allied Health 3 hours

+oALDH 1323 Medical Terminology

+Physical Therapist Assistant 46 hours

+- oPHTA 1203 Anatomy and Physiology for PTAs

+- oPHTA 1242 Human Growth and Development

+- oPHTA 1303 Introduction to Physical Therapy

+- oPHTA 1211 Clinical Orientation

+- oPHTA 1221 Clinical Practice I

+- oPHTA 1363 Kinesiology for PTA's

+- oPHTA 1383 Pathophysiology for PTAs

+- oPHTA 1392 Clinical Procedures I

+- oPHTA 2113 Rehabilitation

+- oPHTA 2343 Clinical Procedures II

+- oPHTA 2373 Therapeutic Exercise I

+- oPHTA 2383 Therapeutic Exercise II

+- oPHTA 2432 Clinical Practice II

+- oPHTA 2442 Psychosocial Aspects of Physical Therapy

+- oPHTA 2486 Clinical Practice III

+- oPHTA 2543 Neuroscience

+- oPHTA 2522 Special Studies in Clinical Practice

+- oPHTA 2551 Pharmacology for PTAs

+Total Credit Hours: 68

+- Course has prerequisite (See course description section of catalog).

+- Student may substitute BIOL 2154 and BIOL 2134 for BIOL 1314.

+- °Course must be completed with a "C" or above.

 PHYSICS

 University Transfer Degree

 University Transfer Degree Information:

-This degree program is designed for students planning to transfer to baccalaureate colleges and universities.
-Transfer credit varies among colleges.
-Students should consult both the catalog of the specific college/university to which they plan to transfer and the signed transfer agreement or the current transfer planning guide posted at www.tulsacc.edu/12960 to select courses that will meet the requirements for both the associate and baccalaureate degree programs.
+Students should work closely with an academic advisor each semester to make certain you are enrolled in the correct courses for your degree program, especially if you are planning to transfer to a four-year college or university.
+Students are encouraged to begin a dialogue with their intended transfer schools as early as possible.
+Early coordination between TCC academic advisors and advisors from selected four-year institutions can streamline the transfer process.
+It is the student's responsibility to ensure that he/she understands the program/ admission/transfer requirements for the transfer school.

 Program Description:

 Physics is the foundation for all science areas such as Astronomy, Biology, Chemistry, and Geology.
-Physics is also the foundation for medicinerelated studies and aviation.
+Physics is also the foundation for medicine-related studies and aviation.

 Degree Awarded: Associate in Science

 For More Information Contact: